michieltjampens/dcafs/docs/Basics.md

       </text>
 </store>
 ````
-Or if you just want to keep track of a bad or good roll
+Or if you just want to keep track of a bad or good roll (apply with `ss:dice,reloadstore`).
 ````xml
 <store delimiter=":">
       <flag index="1" name="rolled" unit="">